-Additionally, the research uses measures of intra-ethnic linguistic diversity, i.e., diversity of the language spoken by an ethnic group,20 as alternative proxies of intra-ethnic diversity.
+Additionally, the research uses measures of intra-ethnic linguistic diversity, i.e., diversity of the language spoken by an ethnic group, 25 as alternative proxies of intra-ethnic diversity.
 In particular, the analysis employs measures of consonant inventories, vowel quality inventories, and the number of genders as identified by linguists in the World Atlas of Language Structures - WALS (Dryer, 2013).
 WALS is the most comprehensive, authoritative and widely used database of language structures available.
 Linguists have suggested the three measures employed in this analysis capture plausibly neutral elements of intra-ethnic (language) diversity, which have been determined by historical migratory processes (Rogers et al., 2009; Atkinson, 2011; Creanza et al., 2015).
 The analysis employs the mapping between WALS and EA/SCCS created by Galor et al. (2016) in order to link these alternative measures of intra-ethnic diversity to the ethnographic and geographic data.
 This results in 3 different additional samples of ethnicities with intra-ethnic diversity data: a sample of 299 ethnicities based on consonant inventories, another with 301 ethnicities based on vowel quality inventories, and one with 130 ethnicities based on the number of genders.
 Unlike the genetic diversity measure, these proxies of intra-ethnic diversity were potentially more affected by evolutionary processes (Creanza et al., 2015; Galor et al., 2016), decreasing the variation that could be explained by a serial founder effect.
 For this reason, the analysis focuses mostly on genetic diversity, but shows that qualitatively similar results are obtained when using these alternative proxies.
 Indeed, exploiting the predicted difference in the effect of the serial founder effect on these various proxies provides supporting evidence for the interpretation of the estimated effect of the genetic diversity as a lower bound of the true effect of intra-ethnic diversity.
-Moreover, given that only 48 ethnicities belong jointly to the genetic and the large linguistic diversity samples, while only 23 belong jointly to all samples with intra-ethnic diversity
+Moreover, given that only 48 ethnicities belong jointly to the genetic and the large linguistic diversity samples, while only 23 belong jointly to all samples with intra-ethnic diversity data, the robustness of the results to the measure of intra-ethnic diversity employed in the analysis suggests that sampling biases are not driving the results, and provide somewhat independent evidence for the effect of intra-ethnic diversity on economic specialization.

-18The literature on diversity has measured this population attribute using various characteristics like religion, language, ethnicity, or genetics.
-Diversity within a population is usually defined as the probability that two random individuals in a population do not share the same characteristic.
-For example, religious, linguistic or ethnic diversity/fractionalization estimate the probability that two random individuals in a population do not share the same religion, speak the same language or have the same ethnic background.
+In order to expand the sample, the analysis generates predicted levels of intra-ethnic diversity for language or have the same ethnic background.
 Similarly, genetic diversity or expected heterozygosity measure the expected genetic similarity between any two individuals in a population.
 It is important to note that all these measures capture diversity and do not measure any innate superiority of a certain type of characteristic over another.
 For example, a population in which there exists only one religion, language, ethnicity, or blood type, will be less diverse than one in which there are many, but the measures of diversity do not and cannot be used to identify if one specific religion, language, ethnicity or blood type is better than others.

-19The genetic diversity on the full set of 645 loci is almost perfectly correlated with the measure used in the paper for the 267 original ethnicities in Pemberton et al. (2013).
-Their correlation is 0.99 (p < 0.01).
+24The genetic diversity on the full set of 645 loci is almost perfectly correlated with the measure used in the paper for the 267 original ethnicities in Pemberton et al. (2013).
+Their correlation is $0.99 \ (p < 0.01)$.

-20This approach contrasts with the usual approach employed in the literature which exploits variations in the number of languages or ethnic groups within a region.
+25This approach contrasts with the usual approach employed in the literature which exploits variations in the number of languages or ethnic groups within a region.
 Thus, our analysis captures within ethnic group diversity as opposed to inter-ethnic diversity.